frbl/writing-tips/scratch.md

 - Use consistent styles (e.g. don't mix up tool-kits or toolkits, but use one).
 - Don't use synonymes for complicated concepts.

-## Referring to figures
+## Referring in text
-Always refer to figures from the text
+- Always refer to figures from the text

+- Forward references

 ## The use of 'This' and 'It'